-We’ll leave the cupboard doors open to allow any accumulated damp air to disperse into the main body of the van.
+We’ll leave the cupboard doors open.
+This allows any accumulated damp air to disperse into the main body of the van.
 And don’t forget the fridge!
 Leave the door open to prevent mould and smells.
 (Anything that smells of food – even if the fridge is empty – might be enough to tempt a mouse in).

-We have heard about people using “the biscuit test” for vermin…
+We heard about people using “the biscuit test” for vermin…

 The idea is that you leave a biscuit on the floor in your motorhome.
 If, when you return to the vehicle, the biscuit is untouched, then you do not have vermin.
 Great!

 We say that if you’re storing your van for an extended period over winter and you leave a biscuit out, there’s a good chance you WILL have vermin getting in!
 Why tempt the little blighters!?

 We had an issue with ants in the summer.
 Trudi, in particular, is not keen on wholesale slaughter of creatures so was chasing them, catching them and ejecting them!
 She found that lavender and tea tree oils acted as fragrant deterrents.
 Then she made doubly sure that all surfaces were squeaky clean.

 We then accidentally spilled a little chocolate drink, wiped it casually and thought “job done”.
 Within ten minutes, the ant bugle call has gone out!
 The little critters were emerging from every little nook and cranny.